Signed in as:

 Brahmas are an extra large breed feathered head to toe and dubbed the “king of chickens”.
 They're super friendly and often become a flock favorite.
 They require a nice shady spot to help cool them in the summer, but extremely cold hardy and will continue to lay through winter when other breeds have stopped.
 They lay a medium size cream or brown egg and are expected to lay an average of 150 a year or 2-3 a week.

 The Sussex is calm and friendly breed.
+They come in a variety of colors, but speckled is most common.
 They are cold hardy and excellent layers of large eggs that can vary from cream to light brown and will lay an average of 250 eggs each year or 4-5 a week.

 Copyright © 2025 The Cockeyed Coop - All Rights Reserved.